Loch Earn in the Trossachs National Park

 I know the breeze that blows down the loch just before the rain starts falling.

-Our language holidays share a cycle path at the West end of this loch, on which you cross over a viaduct (destination Killin, where we visit a smokehouse to taste cheese and salmon with local organic gooseberry wine).
+Our English language holidays explore Scotland through landscape, including sharing a cycle path at the west end of this loch, on which you cross over a viaduct (destination Killin, where we visit a smokehouse to taste cheese and salmon with local organic gooseberry wine).

-If we go East, you’ll be in Comrie, which has charming and strange, local festivals, including a midnight flaming torch procession at New Year.
+If we cycle east, along the old railway path (and past the wild goats), soon we’ll be in Comrie, which has charming and strange, local festivals, including a midnight flaming torch procession at New Year.

 If you go with Jen she’ll share a little hut which has been measuring the tremor of global earthquakes since 1874 (you can look in the window and see the printout): a beautiful, terrible indigo line whose wavers represent worlds collapsing.